TTiannaiTT/TTiannaiTT.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our robotics team 3SE of Southeast University has secured a top 8 position in the RoboMaster 2024 Eastern Regional Competition. **After a three-year absence, we have finally qualified for the national competition once again.** 😂🎉🎉🎉
+Our robotics team 3SE of Southeast University has secured a top 8 in the RoboMaster 2024 Eastern Regional Competition. **After a three-year absence, we have finally qualified for the national Final Tournament once again.** 😂🎉